Browse traditional astrologers and compare them by approach, specialties, and reading style.

 Anastasia Koryttseva has been practicing astrology since 2008.
 She holds a degree in Operations Management and worked from 1999 to 2007 as an analyst and...

-Aswin Subramanyan is an astrologer, author, and teacher born and raised in Chennai, India, with an astrological lineage of over 350 years through maternal heritage....
+Aswin Subramanyan was born and raised in Chennai, India, into an astrological lineage passed down through maternal heritage.
+His earliest mentor was his maternal granduncle,...

 Bob Makransky is an American astrologer, author, and Mayan priest who has lived on a farm in the highlands near Coban, Guatemala since the early...